GJK (Gilbert–Johnson–Keerthi)

 I have not implemented the 3D version of GJK.
 If you watched video I linked to at the beginning of the post, it should be pretty easy to formulate the tetrahedron case.
 Initially I wouldn’t worry about reducing the “if” statements down to the minimum until you have something working.

-I know that the opensource project Bullet has a 3D implementation of GJK (I have a very hard time reading that source code however, probably because my C++ is so rusty, but might have better luck)
+I know that the opensource project has a 3D implementation of GJK (I have a very hard time reading that source code however, probably because my C++ is so rusty, but might have better luck)

 8. thanks for your reply, william